Absolute reconstruction of number fields from the Deligne-Ribet monoids: Introduction

 \section{Introduction}

 Cornelissen, Li, Marcolli, and Smit \cite{Cornelissen_Li_Marcolli_Smit} proved that two number fields $K, L$ are isomorphic as fields if and only if there exists a topological-monoid isomorphism $\phi: DR_K \rightarrow DR_L$ of their Deligne-Ribet monoids in such a way that $\phi$ restricts to the monoid isomorphism $\phi: I_K \rightarrow I_L$ of the submonoids $I_K \subseteq DR_K$, $I_L \subseteq DR_L$ of the non-zero integral ideals of $K, L$.
-The current paper then describes how to reconstruct the field structure of $K$ from the semigroup structure of $DR_K$ and $I_K \subseteq DR_K$, where $I_K$ plays an auxiliary role to relate the first and second factors of $DR_K = \hat{O}_K \times_{\hat{O}_K^\times} G_K^{ab}$; this reconstruction also implies yet another proof of the main result of \cite{Cornelissen_Li_Marcolli_Smit}.
-In this paper, however, for a certain technical reason, we restrict our attention temporarily to the case where $K$ is the rational or an imaginary quadratic field; the general case would be discussed in some future version of this paper.
+The current paper then describes how to reconstruct the field structure of $K$ from the semigroup structure of $DR_K$ and $I_K \subseteq DR_K$, where $I_K$ plays an auxiliary role to relate the first and second factors of $DR_K = \hat{O}_K \times_{\hat{O}_K^\times} G_K^{ab}$; this reconstruction also implies yet another proof of the main result of \cite{Cornelissen_Li_Marcolli_Smit} at least for the rational and imaginary quadratic fields; the general-case reconstruction is also developed, which however heavily relies on the results of Cornelissen et.\ al.\ \cite{Cornelissen_Li_Marcolli_Smit} and Hoshi \cite{Hoshi} and is far more abstract than the case of rational and imaginary quadratic fields (cf.\ \S \ref{s4}).

 Our method to reconstruct the field $K$ from $DR_K$ is based on some elementary ideas from the theory of profinite semigroups, which will highlight how the semigroup structure of $DR_K$ is useful to reconstruct the arithmetic structure of the number field $K$.
 A basis for our method is to classify the idempotents of $DR_K$ in terms of sets of the maximal ideals $\idp \in P_K$; we will see that certain idempotents $e_S$ of $DR_K$, which are explicitly constructed from $S \subseteq P_K$ and played a key role in \cite{Cornelissen_Li_Marcolli_Smit} too, actually \emph{exhaust} all idempotents of $DR_K$.
 That is: